 Dixie Hill Park in Fairfax (4540 Dixie Hill Road) is 3.42 acres with an accessible covered picnic shelter with tables, benches, and grills.
 While older players will love the basketball court, the playground is best for toddlers with its smaller swings and slides.

-Fairfax Hills Park in Annandale (4304 Holly Lane) is 1.62 acres is a neighborhood park that abuts Wakefield Park and its cross country trail.
+Fairfax Hills Park in Annandale (4304 Holly Lane) is 1.62 acres is a neighborhood park that abuts Wakefield Park and its cross-country trail.
 Good for running and biking, this trail also travels along a picturesque creek.
+For those looking for one of the Lake Braddock parks with trails, this one is a good option.

 Fairfax Villa Park in Fairfax (4420 Belden Street) is 59.67 acres of multi-use trails, where visitors will come upon the occasional old bridge and other historic features.
 Largely wooded, the residential-area park offers walking, biking, and hiking opportunities with plenty of wildlife on view.